vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

 ```ls exer2``` | What happened in the previous step?
 What was the effect of using ```*.txt```?
 ```rmdir exer2``` | finish cleanup

+### Part II - Mimir

-4. Switching Gears - At this point, you'll do a short exercise using Mimir.
+At this point, you'll do a short exercise using Mimir.
 This exercise is designed to be like C homework assignments in miniature.
 This is the procedure you'll follow for all the C homework assignments this semester.
 This exercise will show you how to:

    - create and edit a source code file on Mimir
    - compile and run your program on Mimir